lightninglabs/chantools/doc/chantools_rescueclosed.md

 moment they force-closed.

-The alternative use case for this command is if you got the commit point by running the fund-recovery branch of my guggero/lnd fork in combination with the fakechanbackup command.
+The alternative use case for this command is if you got the commit point by running the fund-recovery branch of my guggero/lnd fork (see https://github.com/guggero/lnd/releases for a binary release) in combination with the fakechanbackup command.
 Then you need to specify the --commit_point and --force_close_addr flags instead of the --channeldb and --fromsummary flags.

 If you need to rescue a whole bunch of channels all at once, you can also specify the --fromsummary and --lnd_log flags to automatically look for force close addresses in the summary and the corresponding commit points in the lnd log file.
-This only works if lnd is running the fund-recovery branch of my guggero/lnd fork.
+This only works if lnd is running the fund-recovery branch of my guggero/lnd (https://github.com/guggero/lnd/releases) fork and only if the debuglevel is set to debug (lnd.conf, set 'debuglevel=debug').

 ```
 chantools rescueclosed [flags]